ls1intum/Artemis/docs/admin/setup/distributed.rst

 #.
 Start the registry service, e.g., by running ``docker compose -f docker/broker-registry.yml up``.

 #.
-Start the first instance with the default run configuration (no additional CLI arguments, ``scheduling`` enabled.)
+Start the first instance with the default run configuration (no additional CLI arguments, ``scheduling`` enabled)
-   and wait until it is registered in the registry.
+   and wait until it is up and running.

 #.
 Start the remaining instances.